- Adult Inpatient - 12 months

 Residents rotate for two months during the PGY-2 on the Child and Adolescent Inpatient Psychiatry unit located at Lincoln Prairie Behavioral Health Center.
 The patient age range is from 10 to 17 years of age and is drawn from a large area of central and southern Illinois.
 Psychopathology includes mood disorders, attention deficit with hyperactivity disorder (ADHD), psychotic disorders, conduct and oppositional-defiant disorders, autistic spectrum disorders, and others.
 Supervision is provided by faculty from the Division of Child Psychiatry.
 Residents interact frequently with allied staff and services and are exposed to family evaluation and therapy, forensic issues, group therapy, individual evaluation, diagnosis, and treatment planning all within the context of a multi-disciplinary treatment team approach.
 Medical students participate regularly on the inpatient team.

-PGY-2 residents will spend three months on the Community Psychiatry rotation; two weeks of which is spent in the Center for Alzheimer Disease and Related Disorders.
-For one and a half months, residents rotate through the Community Support Network, an assertive community treatment model of care for severe and chronic mental disorders.
+PGY-2 residents will spend 1 month on the Community Psychiatry rotation.
+Residents rotate through the Community Support Network, a psychosocial rehabilitation program for severe and chronic mental disorders.
 Residents participate in medication management clinics, home visits, team meetings, and are supervised by the medical director and a psychiatry faculty member.
 This model of care delivers wrap-around case management, nursing, and psychiatric services to patients with diagnoses including schizophrenia, schizoaffective disorder, bipolar disorder, and major depressive disorder, substance abuse/dependence, and personality disorders.
 Patients who are psychiatrically hospitalized are cared for by the faculty/resident team to provide continuity of care.
 Also during the Community Psychiatry rotation, residents attend and participate in a clinic for the developmentally disabled population with concomitant psychiatric disorders for one day each week where they are supervised by a faculty from the Division of Developmental Disabilities of the psychiatry department.

 Residents rotate on the Consultation/Liaison service providing psychiatric consultation to non-psychiatric medical and surgical services at Memorial Medical Center and St. John's Hospital during the business day.
 PGY-2 residents spend two months on this service and PGY-4 residents spend one month on the service.
 Supervision is provided by faculty from the Division of Medicine-Psychiatry in the Department of Internal Medicine.
 Resident see a variety of psychiatric problems including delirium, dementias, mental disorders due to a general medical condition, substance related disorders, adjustment disorders, personality disorders, psychological conditions affecting medical disorders, psychotic disorders, anxiety disorders, mood disorders, evaluations of decisional capacity, and suicide attempts.
 Residents are trained in evaluation, diagnosis, treatment planning, and follow-up care in psychiatric consultation.